Skip to content

 ready = await client.platform.health.readyz()

-print(f"platform ready: ok={ready.ok} version={ready.service!r}")
+print(f"platform ready: ok={ready.ok} version={ready.version!r}")

 asyncio.run(main())